JulianCataldo/og-images-generator/README.md

 You'll need the `twitter:` stuff and other massaging, so you're sure it looks great everywhere.
 But that's really out of the scope of this library, which does not mess with your HTML in the first place.

-Alongside meta tag, JSON LD blocks are also extracted and made available for your template to consume.
+Alongside meta tag, JSON-LD blocks are also extracted and made available for your template to consume.

 **_What if I need to attribute different templates depending on the page route?_** \
 To achieve per URL template variations, add your branching logic in the root template. \